Wondering if there are fun things to do in Lake Havasu in Winter?

 Overall the canyon on SARA Crack in Lake Havasu is quite wide compared to others such as the slot canyons at Grand Staircase Escalante which sometimes don’t even have enough width clearance for a backpack.

-We chose to go around that section which added about a mile through rough terrain, up and over the canyon ledges.
+We chose to detour which added about a mile through semi-rough terrain, up and over the canyon ledges.

-After making the detour then walking into the other end of the canyon, we met other hikers who had walked through the water.
+After making the detour and then walking to the other end of the canyon, we met other hikers who had walked through the water.
 Their legs were slimy and green from the knees down and I was happy to have skipped it.

 The hike leads to a balanced rock along the shore of the turquoise waters of Lake Havasu.

-A few ducks joined us while we ate our snack along the shoreline.
+A few ducks joined us while we ate our snacks along the shoreline.
 They had no fear of humans and were almost professionals in the art of begging.

 14. Rotary Park